madysondesigns/dotfiles-redux/README.md

 ./pu.sh
 ```

 This will do the following:
+- Set up dev and Dropbox folder locations
+- Install Homebrew and useful packages
 - Back up any dotfiles if they existed prior to running this
 - Create `.bash_profile` master dotfile (if it doesn't exist)
 - Create `.work_profile` for work-specific config (if it doesn't exist)